top of page

 https://www.abc.net.au/news/2025-10-10/new-nt-police-commissioner-martin-dole-challenges-ahead/105872198?utm_source=abc_news_app&utm_medium=content_shared&utm_campaign=abc_news_app&utm_content=other

-NEW NSW POLICE COMMISSIONER MAL LANYON SAYS HE WANTS TO GET FORCE'S CULTURE 'RIGHT' - 2025 NSW
+NEW NSW POLICE COMMISSIONER MAL LANYON SAYS HE WANTS TO GET FORCE'S CULTURE 'RIGHT' - 2025 NEW SOUTH WALES

 The new commissioner of NSW Police does not believe there is still a "boys' club" within the force, but says behaviour that prompted a workplace culture review will not be accepted under his leadership.